EDUCBA

 How to Create a Tableau Map?

 We may create a variety of maps to analyze geographic places.
-Location information such as latitude, longitude, and site names should be included in the material used to create maps.
+The material used to create maps should include location information such as latitude, longitude, and site names.

 Step 1: Connecting to Tableau’s Samples – Superstore data sample in Tableau Desktop.
 Tableau will instantly construct a Map if we double on any Geographic field, like City, Postcode, Country, or State.
 We’ll almost double State Province Name dimension in this example.
 The Coordinates value was added to the Row shelf, the Longitude values to the Columnar shelf, and the State province Name to the Details field inside the Marks Shelf by Tableau.